Gregor Clegane: Storylines

 Gregor Clegane is mostly a background character with no point of view chapters in the novels, so his actions are witnessed and interpreted through the eyes of other people, such as Arya Stark and Cersei Lannister.

 A Song of Ice and Fire

 In A Game of Thrones, Tywin Lannister sends him to raid the Riverlands in retaliation for Catelyn Stark's abduction of Tyrion.
 Beric Dondarrion is sent to arrest Gregor, but Gregor ambushes and kills him.
 He and his men continue raiding the Riverlands throughout A Clash of Kings.
 When Tyrion Lannister demands a trial by combat in A Storm of Swords, the accuser Cersei Lannister chooses Gregor as her champion.
 Elia's brother Oberyn Martell volunteers as Tyrion's champion to expose Gregor as a murderer.
 Oberyn wounds Gregor with a poisoned spear, but the Mountain is ultimately victorious, admitting to murdering Elia and Aegon before crushing Oberyn's skull.
 The dying Gregor is given to Qyburn for experimentation.
-Later Gregor's skull is sent to Doran Martell and the Sand Snakes who question if it is really Gregor.
+Later Gregor's skull is sent to Doran Martell and the Sand Snakes who question if it is really Gregor's.